Do you qualify for a Veterans Pension?

-- you served 90 days or more of active duty with at least 1 day during a period of war time.
+- You served 90 days or more of active duty with at least one day during a period of wartime, or:

-* Some income is not counted toward the yearly limit (for example, welfare benefits, some wages earned by dependent children, and Supplemental Security Income.
-It's also important to note that your medical related expenses are considered when determining your yearly family income. * To be deducted, medical expenses must exceed $687 ** To be deducted, medical expenses must exceed $900
+Some income is not counted toward the yearly limit (for example, welfare benefits, some wages earned by dependent children, and Supplemental Security Income).
+It's also important to note that your medical-related expenses are considered when determining your yearly family income.

 VA pays you the difference between your countable family income and the yearly income limit which describes your situation (see chart above).
 This difference is generally paid in 12 equal monthly payments rounded down to the nearest dollar.